-Editor’s note: This is a chapter from the ebook, Unlock the Value of CX.
-You can download the entire book here.
+Editor’s note: This blog was originally posted on CX Cafe’ and is a chapter from the ebook, Unlock the Value of CX.

 In a world in which more and more data is available from a wide variety of channels, many different information sources are being bundled to form the basis for obtaining new and more detailed insights.
 Effective data visualization gives users a comprehensive overview and the ability to drill down on relevant details, thus supporting evaluation of all information provided.
 The faster decision-makers are able to recognize opportunities and risks, the better aligned their decisions.

 In essence, data visualization is mapping out data in a way that delivers explanations and exploration possibilities, making it easier for users to “read” and process data-based information.
 The following design aspects must be addressed to facilitate the reading flow for the user:

 • Targeted use of pre-attentive attributes, i.e. characteristics which are perceived and evaluated subconsciously and prior to conscious processing as information

 • The organizing of functionalities (e.g. navigation) in learned structures

 The principle of infographics is often drawn upon in developing systemic reporting solutions for visualization aspects, but the limitations of this approach soon become evident.
 Users not only require flexible and practical usage, which means a high level of accuracy and uncomplicated visualization, but also the following as checklist criteria:

 • User-specific detail depth